2 Weeks Central Mongolia and Gobi road trip tour

 (Govi-Ugtaal and Gurvansaikhan soum of Dundgovi province)

-Enjoy your breakfast at the Kempinski Hotel.
-Afterwards, SIXT Limousine Service will bring you to the airport or train station.
+Enjoy your breakfast at the hotel.
+Afterwards, we will bring you to the airport or train station.

 Upgrade your package from 2 Persons to 3 or 4 persons for additional rooms at the Kempinski Hotel and extra tent with two sleeping mats.